-PAPER IV Course Code: RPSLSc304 Course Title: Project Work
+PAPER IV Course Code: RPSLSc304

+Course Title: Internship/Project work (8 credits)

 COURSE OUTCOMES: This paper is meant entirely for an individual research project which can be carried out in research institutes like ACTREC, NIRRH, BARC, etc. or in the college itself which will culminate in a final presentation, viva voce and thesis.